filethis/developer-docs/docs/ft-connect-minimal-site.md

 ## Project setup

-Now you're ready to download the `ft-connect-minimal-site` code to your development machine and install the libraries that it needs to run.
+Now you're ready to download the `ft-connect-minimal-site` code to your development machine and install the libraries that it depends on.

 #### Get the project source code